trungle15/ReuseU/sprints/sprint-journals/sprint-2-journal.md

 * Which development actions trigger a CI build.

 ## Part 7: Test Automation and Continuous Integration Setup
+Add configuration to your Repository to enable automated tests and CI.
+You are not expected to provide an extensive test suite for your project at this point.
+Rather, the goal is to have the test infrastructure and CI set up with a few existing, example tests.
+(Your set up and the documented test-addition process should allow a developer on the team to easily add and run a new test.)

+In your Sprint Journal, include a screenshot of your successful tests to demonstrate that they have run and passed.

 ## Part 8: Additional Work
+Continue working towards your initial release by choosing work from your product backlog to complete this sprint.
+In your Sprint Planning and Sprint Review Documents you should clearly report which work is your chosen content for this sprint, and distinguish it from the required work.

+If your additional work includes code, make sure that every component in the code base has corresponding test code.